 At first I thought working out on Zoom would be strange.
 Why would I want anyone else to see me when I work out?
 I’m perfectly happy streaming live workouts to my TV where no one can see me mess up a move or take a break.
 But once I tried a Zoom exercise class, everything changed.

 I started with a private session with a personal trainer — and even though there were some technical glitches at first, I noticed that I worked so much harder than I would have alone.
 It’s amazing what a little bit of extra accountability can do.
 I loved being able to ask questions through the class and get a custom approach to my workout.

 Then I tried another Zoom workout, this time as a group fitness class.
 There were over 15 people in attendance and I would toggle between “gallery” view where you can see everyone who’s taking the class and “speaker” view, where you can see only the instructor.
 I have to say — it definitely was not the same as being in a group workout but it’s the closest thing I’ve experienced to it since my last IRL studio workout in February.

 Just the idea that I wasn’t the only person doing the workout live made me feel like I was in a real class and gave that extra push and sense of community I’d been missing.

-Given that in many parts of the US, fitness studios are still not opening up, you should consider a Zoom workout class if you want a group class experience.
+Given that in many parts of the US and the entire Greece, fitness studios are still not opening up, you should consider a Zoom workout class if you want a group class experience.
 Keep reading for some tips on getting the most of your Zoom workout class.

 TIPS FOR YOUR FIRST WORKOUT CLASS ON ZOOM